-At the election of the taxpayer, up to double the amount of federal depreciation on qualified tangible property (except personal property leased to others) may be deducted in lieu of the amount of normal depreciation.
-The original use of such property must commence with the taxpayer and the property must be (1) depreciable tangible property as defined by section 167 of the IRC, (2) constructed or acquired after December 31, 1963, and on or before December 31, 1967, and (3) have a location in New York.
-The total deduction of all years, including years covered by Articles 9-B or 9-C with respect to any unit of property, may not exceed the cost of such property.
+The taxpayer may elect to deduct up to double the amount of federal depreciation on qualified tangible property (except personal property leased to others) in lieu of the amount of normal depreciation.
+The original use of such property must commence with the taxpayer and the property must be (1) depreciable tangible property as defined by IRC section 167, (2) constructed or acquired after December 31, 1963, and on or before December 31, 1967, and (3) be located in New York.
+The total deduction of all years, including years covered by Articles 9-B or 9-C for any unit of property, may not exceed the cost of such property.
 Any unused optional depreciation may be carried forward to succeeding years.
-The amount of carryover is determined by limiting allocated entire net income (Schedule B, line 59b) to zero.
+Determine the amount of carryover by limiting allocated entire net income (Schedule B, line 59b) to zero.